 In 2012, Father Evans’ article The Educational Vision of St Josemaria Escriva, Founder of Opus Dei was published by the academic journal International Studies in Catholic Education.
 The article explains how “for Saint Josemaria, education is to help people relate to God, the world and others” and introduces us to a vision for education founded on formation, freedom, and family.

-In Part II of our recent interview with Fr Evans, he answers questions about St Josemaria Escriva and education and about the spiritual lives of students today:
+In Part II of our interview with Fr.
+Evans, he answers questions about St Josemaria Escriva and education and about the spiritual lives of students today.

 Q: You state in the article that people may find it shocking that “for St Josemaria, in any school following the spirit of Opus Dei, first come the parents, then the teachers, and only in third place the students.”
 Do you believe it could be shocking because so much emphasis today is placed on the student and their personal success?
 Why could that be a detriment to young people?

 Fr.
 Joe: In the past there was an excessively strict attitude concerning the education of children but now children are idealized.
 We seem to have gone from one extreme to the other.
 One possible reason for this in some cultures could be the low birthrate.
 As parents have so few children, the one or two children they have are almost worshipped.
 This might in part explain the “Tiger parent” phenomenon seen in some cultures.
 If you only have one child, that child’s success becomes an obsession and too much expectation, and therefore demands, are placed on his or her shoulders.
 So, simply having more children would help parents acquire a bit more balance in the education of their children.